V4siliy/llm-sandbox-on-steroids/anthropic/prompting_tutorial/intermediate.md

 ### Exercises

 - [exercise_7_1_email_formatting_via_examples.py](exercise_7_1_email_formatting_via_examples.py)
-> Edit the PROMPT to use "few-shot" examples of emails + proper classification (and formatting) to get correct answer
+> Edit the PROMPT to use "few-shot" examples of emails + proper classification (and formatting) to get correct answer.